sealfur/sealfur-com/src/fun/fitzroystfood2024.md

 ---
-title: "Eating tour of Fitzroy Street"
+title: "Eating tour of Fitzroy Street (2024)"
 description: "For mel and josh to follow"
+redirectFrom: /fun/wednesdayeating
 ---

 Dinner